Meal Prep: Pressure Cooker Mexican Black Beans

 For best results, we recommend using:

-- Turn heat back onto low, season with salt and simmer for about 30 minutes to allow the beans to soak up the salt slowly and thicken.
+- Season beans with salt; bring to a simmer and cook until thickened, about 30 minutes.
 We suggest seasoning slowly, though do note that beans do require quite a bit of salt.

 - Serve right away with toppings of choice or store refrigerated for up to 4 days.
 Also note that beans freeze very well.